astropy/nbcollection/docs/ci/architecture.rst

 ### Isolated Build Environments

-Isolated build environments allow for notebooks to be built and rendered per PR.
-The build process shall not build all notebooks in the branch submitted to the PR.
-Instead, it'll do its best to detect a change in a notebook file and schedule those notebooks for render
+Isolated build environments allow for notebooks to be built and rendered sequentially, concurrently, or in a Github PR.

+For Github PRs, the way nbcollection-ci detects changes in the repository is by checking out a clone into a temporary directory.
+It scans Github for all commits associated with the Pull Request and builds a diff from those objects.
+Collections and Categories are detected on the filesystem and then built sequentially

+For full builds on CircleCI.
+A `config.yaml` file is rendered each time a branch or fork is merged into master.
+`config.yaml` is generated in a way to run all builds concurrently.
+The limitation with this type of deployment is in how many CircleCI jobs can run concurrently.

 ### Replication